Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - `source="Linux_login.csv" host="Linux_server" sourcetype="csv" dest_nt_domain=Domain_B date_wday=tuesday`

+> **Piping the search queries**

+- We can use piping with `head`, `tail` and `sort`

+-  `source="Linux_login.csv" host="Linux_Server" sourcetype="csv" | head 20 | sort src_ip` Note the placement of sort after head.
+This command will first shortlist the top 20 data points, and when that is done, then it will sort or re-arrange those 20 based on the ip address

 - SOAR uses playbooks that dictate respose for typical threats- These can decrease incidence reponse time

    > Splunk commands and queries